 MYTH #7: I will have a car payment or home payment.

 Believe it or not, there isn’t anything that says that these things are forever.
 You do not have to have a car payment or home payment.
 There are many people out there that pay cash for slightly used cars.
 There are even folks that have paid off their house mortgage early.
+Otherwise, there are options similar to mortgage protection insurance rider.
+Such insurance can ensure that your mortgage cover is paid for a definite period, even if you can’t pay it due to personal reasons like critical illness, unemployment, accidental death, etc. To repay your vehicle or home loan sooner, you may want to consider earmarking extra money toward your monthly obligations.
+This won’t only help you hit your goals sooner, but you’ll also wind up paying less attention.
 To repay your vehicle or home loan sooner, you may want to consider earmarking extra money toward your monthly obligations.
 This won’t only help you hit your goals sooner, but you’ll also wind up paying less attention.

 MYTH #8: Credit Cards are fantastic for emergencies.

 Wrong.
 Cash is very good for emergencies!
 Should you use a credit card to pay for a crisis and it continues more than expected, you’ve only dug yourself into a deeper debt hole.
 Losing work, medical problems or even accidents can set you back significantly.
 This is exactly what an emergency finance is for.

 Thanks to Leon Rees from Onlyreviews for this submission.